rackerlabs/support-how-to/content/rackconnect/associate-a-cloud-account-with-rackconnect-v30.md

 terms](/how-to/rackconnect-key-terms).

-After you link your cloud accounts with your dedicated account, you can then *associate* a cloud account with a particular RackConnect v3.0 configuration from within the MyRackspace portal.
+After you link your cloud accounts with your dedicated account, you can then *associate* a cloud account with a particular RackConnect v3.0 configuration from within the MyRackspace Portal.
 After you associate a cloud account with a configurations, a ticket is automatically generated for us, and we will work with you to fully configure the cloud account for use with RackConnect v3.0.
 See the [RackConnect v3.0 requirements](/how-to/rackconnect-v30-requirements) article for more details.

 The following sections provide steps for linking and associating a cloud account.

 ### Create a new cloud account or link an existing account

-1. Log in to the [MyRackspace portal](https://login.rackspace.com/).
+1. Log in to the [MyRackspace Portal](https://login.rackspace.com/).
 2. In the top navigation bar, click **Select a Product > Dedicated Hosting**.
 3. Click **Products > Rackspace Cloud**.